 Anthrax is a killer disease of warm-blooded animals, transmissible to humans.
+It is also known as malignant pustule or woolsorter’s disease.
 Historians think it originated in Egypt and Mesopotamia.

 An estimated 2,000 to 20,000 human cases of anthrax occur globally each year.

-Anthrax is caused by infection with Bacillus anthracis, a highly toxic bacteria.
+Anthrax is caused by infection with Bacillus anthracis, a highly toxic rod-shaped bacteria.

-Usually, this spore-forming bacteria enter the body through a wound in the skin.
+Usually, this spore-forming bacteria, which occur naturally in soil, enter the body through a wound in the skin.